kweithers/ReinforcementLearning/README.md

 # ReinforcementLearning
-Implements a reinforcement learning framework with a contextual multi-armed bandit and neural network
+The jupyter notebook in this repo implements a reinforcement learning framework with a contextual multi-armed bandit and neural network